 Strategy

-- To educate African refugee and immigrant women and girls, in particular, about laws in America that govern its free society and protects the civil and human rights of all individuals – including women and children,
+- To educate refugee and immigrant men and women, about laws in America that govern its free society and protects the civil and human rights of all individuals – including women and children

 - To eliminate all forms of violence against women for the advancement and economic development women and girls.
 Thus we conduct domestic violence crisis intervention services and community education to hold batterers accountable for their action.